'Round About Midnight

 'Round About Midnight is a studio album by the jazz trumpeter and composer Miles Davis with his quintet.
-It was released through Columbia Records in March 1957, and is Davis's first record on the label.
+It was released by Columbia Records in March 1957, and is Davis's first record on the label.
 The recording took place at Columbia's New York studio in three sessions between October 1955 and September 1956.

 Background

 At the Newport Jazz Festival in 1955, Davis performed the song "'Round Midnight" as part of an all-star jam session, with the song's composer Thelonious Monk, along with Connie Kay and Percy Heath of the Modern Jazz Quartet, Zoot Sims, and Gerry Mulligan.
 Davis's solo received a positive reception from many jazz fans and critics.
 His response to this performance was typically laconic: "What are they talking about?
 I just played the way I always play."
 George Avakian of Columbia Records was in the audience, and his brother Aram persuaded him that he ought to sign Davis to the label.

 Davis signed with Columbia and formed his "first great quintet" with John Coltrane on saxophone.
 Round About Midnight was his first album for the label.
 He was still under contract to Prestige, but he had an agreement that he could record material for Columbia to release after the expiration of his Prestige contract.
 Recording took place at Columbia studios; the first session was on October 26, 1955 at Studio D, during which the track "Ah-Leu-Cha" was recorded with three numbers that did not appear on the album.
 This is the first studio recording of the quintet.
 The remainder of the album was recorded during sessions on June 5, 1956 ("Dear Old Stockholm", "Bye Bye Blackbird" and "Tadd's Delight") and September 10, 1956 ("All of You" and the titular "'Round Midnight") at Columbia's 30th Street Studio.
 During the same period, the Miles Davis Quintet was also recording sessions to fulfill its contract with Prestige.